dhopp1/nowcast_lstm_matlab/README.md

 # nowcast_lstm_matlab

 MATLAB wrapper for [nowcast_lstm](https://github.com/dhopp1/nowcast_lstm) Python library.
+[R wrapper](https://github.com/dhopp1/nowcastLSTM) also exists.
 Long short-term memory neural networks for economic nowcasting.
 More background in [this](https://unctad.org/webflyer/economic-nowcasting-long-short-term-memory-artificial-neural-networks-lstm) UNCTAD research paper.

 ## Poll
 To help me better understand the potential userbase and determine whether / which languages to develop future wrappers for, please answer the following poll on your programming language usage.